Sanduana/sampleapp/README.md

-#myapp
+&myapp
-This is a github test
+This is github test